matwilso/matwilso.github.io/_drafts/sim2real.md

 This would be more general and capable of tuning itself.

 Maybe we use some residual approach, but eventually I don't think that will matter.

+### Unnamed
+I think you can see that sim2real faces huge challenges.
+But they are just challenges.
+Challenges to be faced.
+Just like the challenges we face for any other approach.
+Are these challenges any biggger or less tractable than challenges we face for other approaches?
+That is a good question that deserves more analysis, maybe in a later post.
+But that is the question that should be asked, not whether sim2real is a dead end.

+I think you can see that sim2real faces huge challenges.

+But they are just challenges.
+Challenges to be faced.
+Just like the challenges we face for any other approach.
+Are these challenges any biggger or less tractable than challenges we face for other approaches?
+That is a good question that deserves more analysis, maybe in a later post.
+But that is the question that should be asked, not whether sim2real is a dead end.

+## unnamed
+Now this means that we should not fetishize "zero real world data used".
+That is a local minima.
+If we want to make better systems we are going to need to collect massive amounts of real world data.
+Using real robot is scary.
+It's arduous.
+It's a pain.
+But it can't be avoided.

+## not easy
+This is not going to be easy.
+Making a simulator "accurate enough" is not a trivial problem.
+It is going to take a lot of thought and effort.
+And any serious project will require a large amount of resources.
+But if we are already dedicating research bandwidth to sim2real, we may as well allocate it where it has the best chance of generating substantial progress.

 ### Who builds this?